linklab-uva/cav_take_home/README.md

 ## Task 3: Run your code and visualize the results

 1. Please refer to the pinned message in the shared slack to get access to a ROS2 bag with data from our time trial run.
+If you are using MacOS, refer to the MacOS instructions for how to get this file into Docker.

 2. Launch foxglove and launch the foxglove bridge `ros2 launch foxglove_bridge foxglove_bridge_launch.xml`.
 Make sure you source your install before launching the bridge (see below about sourcing).